stijnwop/manureSystem/docs/PLACEABLES.md

 > **REMEMBER: Rename the file extension to `.lua` and don't save it as .txt!**

-## [Optional] Adding the ManureSystemAvailabilityCheck
+## [Optional please read the WARNING] Adding the ManureSystemAvailabilityCheck
-> **WARNING: This part is only important if the mod should ONLY work with Manure System.
+> **WARNING: This part is only important if the mod should _ONLY_ work with Manure System.
 If it's just using the vanilla placeable types and no custom logic you can skip this step**

 > In order to start with this step you need to have completed the part [What do I need?](https://github.com/stijnwop/manureSystem/blob/master/docs/PLACEABLES.md#what-do-i-need).